Jer7/Dense-Feature-Pyramid-network/README.md

 	  title = {{Dense feature pyramid network for cartoon dog parsing}}, issn = {0178-2789},
 	  doi = {10.1007/s00371-020-01887-5},
-	  abstract = {{While traditional cartoon character drawings are simple for humans to create, it remains a highly challenging task for machines to interpret.
-Parsing is a way to alleviate the issue with fine-grained semantic segmentation of images.
-Although well studied on naturalistic images, research toward cartoon parsing is very sparse.
-Due to the lack of available dataset and the diversity of artwork styles, the difficulty of the cartoon character parsing task is greater than the well-known human parsing task.
-In this paper, we study one type of cartoon instance: cartoon dogs.
-We introduce a novel dataset toward cartoon dog parsing and create a new deep convolutional neural network (DCNN) to tackle the problem.
-Our dataset contains 965 precisely annotated cartoon dog images with seven semantic part labels.
-Our new model, called dense feature pyramid network (DFPnet), makes use of recent popular techniques on semantic segmentation to efficiently handle cartoon dog parsing.
-We achieve a mIoU of 68.39\%, a Mean Accuracy of 79.4\% and a Pixel Accuracy of 93.5\% on our cartoon dog validation set.
-Our method outperforms state-of-the-art models of similar tasks trained on our dataset: CE2P for single human parsing and Mask R-CNN for instance segmentation.
-We hope this work can be used as a starting point for future research toward digital artwork understanding with DCNN.
-Our DFPnet and dataset will be publicly available.}}, pages = {1--13},
+	  pages = {1--13},
 	  journal = {The Visual Computer},
 	  year = {2020}